Best AI Medical Scribe Australia 2026:

 • Full documentation suite: consult notes, GP letters, referrals, patient letters, operation reports

-• Bi-directional API integrations with Genie, Gentu (minute-to-minute), Elixir, and Meditech
+• Bi-directional API integrations with Genie, Gentu (minute-to-minute), Shexie, Elixir, and Meditech

 • Anti-hallucination checks: outputs strictly reflect the transcript